I don’t want to take up all your time by asking a bunch of difficult questions in one email hehehe….so I thought I’d start off by asking just a few.

-If you’re going to be a gym guy, do it for you.
-If you don’t enjoy the gym, stop paying the membership, and find some other activity that releases endorphins and gets your heart beating faster and moves your body and makes you feel good.
-All those things lead to happiness and health.
+There are other ways to be healthy outside of gyms, so if you truly don’t enjoy working out in a gym, stop paying the membership and find some other activity that releases endorphins and gets your heart beating faster and moves your body and makes you feel good.
+All these things lead to happiness and health.

 I’m frustrated, confused and somewhat sad about it.
 As I think I’ve mentioned before I think I’ll have to move back to Atlanta before anything will change.
 I don’t have any friends where I live up here in ********* so I don’t go out.
 I used to but most everyone else here goes out with friends and I’m just too shy to go up to introduce myself to anyone.
 Figure I need a wingman of sorts.

 Thanks in advance for your kindness and understanding cos it took a lot of courage for me to tell you my story.

 I know it took a lot of courage, and I’m glad you did.
 I want my answers to be sweet but stern.
 You need to stop waiting for something else to happen — moving to Atlanta, losing weight, and so on — before you start living.
 Again, you have to do some work.
 If you’re unwilling to do work, then you don’t really want to improve, you just want to complain.

 A personal struggle of mine is “destination addiction.”
 I fantasize that my next location, my next job, my next date, and my next gym will be the “right” one — the place that changes my life, eases my problems, and makes everything better.
 On paper, it sounds ridiculous, right?